InternetFreedomFoundation/archive/content/post/we-wrote-to-ncrb-and-mha-requesting-them-to-halt-their-ongoing-national-automated-facial-recognition-system-afrs-project.md

 +++
-author = "Anushka Jain"
+author = 'Anushka Jain'
-categories = ["Surveillance", "SaveOurPrivacy", "Data Protection", "facial recognition", "Project Panoptic"] date = 2020-04-22T05:32:56Z description = ""
+categories = ['Surveillance', 'SaveOurPrivacy', 'Data Protection', 'facial recognition', 'Project Panoptic'] date = 2020-04-22T05:32:56Z description = ''
 draft = false
-slug = "we-wrote-to-ncrb-and-mha-requesting-them-to-halt-their-ongoing-national-automated-facial-recognition-system-afrs-project"
+slug = 'we-wrote-to-ncrb-and-mha-requesting-them-to-halt-their-ongoing-national-automated-facial-recognition-system-afrs-project'
-summary = "We have shared a representation with the NCRB and the Hon’ble Minister of Home Affairs Mr Amit Shah highlighting the legal and constitutional issues with their National Automated Facial Recognition System (AFRS) project. \n" tags = ["Surveillance", "SaveOurPrivacy", "Data Protection", "facial recognition", "Project Panoptic"] title = "We wrote to NCRB and MHA requesting them to halt their ongoing National Automated Facial Recognition System (AFRS) project #SaveOurPrivacy"
+summary = "We have shared a representation with the NCRB and the Hon’ble Minister of Home Affairs Mr Amit Shah highlighting the legal and constitutional issues with their National Automated Facial Recognition System (AFRS) project. \n" tags = ['Surveillance', 'SaveOurPrivacy', 'Data Protection', 'facial recognition', 'Project Panoptic'] title = 'We wrote to NCRB and MHA requesting them to halt their ongoing National Automated Facial Recognition System (AFRS) project #SaveOurPrivacy'

 +++